Dammuso

-Traditionally used by rural households, the dammusi now appear across Pantelleria in a range of contexts including rural and urban settings.
+Traditionally used by rural households, the dammusi now appear across Pantelleria in a range of contexts, including rural and urban settings.
 The earliest dammusi were likely constructed as temporary shelters for vineyard workers and gradually evolved into permanent homes.
 They are still used by winemakers on the island as well as by residents, and some still have a stinniture, or flat surface for drying grapes on the south side of the building.
-Rural dammusi are more likely to be a single, square structure, while those in neighborhoods are often more complex with multiple adjoining structures each capped by their own dome.
+Rural dammusi are more likely to be a single, square structure, while those in neighborhoods are often more complex with multiple adjoining structures, each capped by its own dome.
 Many dammusi have been renovated for use by tourists visiting the island.
 Celebrities, including Madonna and fashion designer Giorgio Armani, have purchased dammusi to use as vacation homes.